2-Verma modules and the Khovanov-Rozansky link homologies: Parabolic Verma modules and link invariants

-As explained in~\cite{QS1} this procedure gives an element $P(b)\in S_{q,\beta}(n,n)$ which is an endomorphism of $1_{( (\beta)^n,(0)^n )}$, which in turn implies that $P(b)\in \bQ(q)[\lambda^{\pm 1}]$.
-One of the main results in~\cite{QS1} is the following. \begin{thm}[Theorems 3.1 and 3.8 in~\cite{QS1}] For a braid $b$ the element $P(b)$ is a framed link invariant which equals the HOMFLY-PT polynomial of the closure of $b$. \end{thm} The proof of~\fullref{thm:QS} goes by first verifying that $P(b)$ is a braid invariant, and then checking invariance under the Markov moves.
-In the process of showing that it equals the HOMFLY-PT polynomials, it was shown that it gives the value $\frac{\lambda-\lambda^{-1}}{q-q-1}$ for the unknot, and it satisfies
+\begin{thm}[{\cite[Theorems 3.1 and 3.8]{QS1}}] For a braid $b \in B_n$, the element $P(b)$ is a framed link invariant which equals the HOMFLY-PT polynomial of the closure of $b$. \end{thm}

+The proof of~\cref{thm:QS} goes by first verifying that $P(b)$ is a braid invariant, and then checking invariance under the Markov moves.
+In the process of showing that it equals the HOMFLY-PT polynomials, it is shown that it gives the value $\frac{\lambda-\lambda^{-1}}{q-q-1}$ for the unknot, and it satisfies

 and the skein relation

 Multiplying $P(b)$ by $\lambda^{w(\cl{b})}$, where $w(\cl{b})$ is the writhe of $\cl(b)$, results in the usual, framing independent, HOMFLY-PT polynomial.